hville/pico-dom/readme.md

 * around 2.3kb gzip, no dependencies
 * all text injections and manipulations done through the secure `textContent` and `nodeValue` DOM API
 * available in CommonJS, ES6 modules and browser versions
+* All in ES5 with ES modules, CJS module and iife for browsers.
+Should work on mobile and old browsers (not tested).

 ### Limitations

-* All in ES5 with a bare-bone WeakMaps get/set replacement for browsers below IE11 and Android 5.0.
-Should work on all browsers but not tested.
+* still too imperative to be of use for a web application.
+Beware of foot-guns

 ### Inspiration and Design Goals

 * strictly DOM element creation and manipulation (no router or store)
 * minimal intermediate object.
 Structure is held by the DOM itself
 * minimal memory profile for mobile use
+* component system to add behaviour
+* dynamic lists similar to documentFragments

 ## API